 Overall, it’s the lowest cost chocolate 3D printer we recommend that offers great accuracy, reliability and hygienic printing.

-ZMorph VX Full Set with Thick Paste Extruder
+ZMorph Fab Full Set with Thick Paste Extruder

 - Maximum print volume: 235 x 250 x 165 mm